Easy spicy olives

 Ten percent

-Roughly 10% of olives are enjoyed as the whole fruit; the rest in cold-pressed into oil.
+Roughly 10% of olives are enjoyed as the whole fruit; the rest of them are cold-pressed into oil.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.